I Thought I Was Done Changing Careers. I Was Wrong.

 **This post is a day late!
-As a water guy now, I wanted to celebrate World Water Day with it, but my 10-hour trip from Honolulu to Tokyo had no WiFi (I had planned to finish and send it on the plane).
+I wanted it as a post to celebrate World Water Day, but my 10-hour trip from Honolulu to Tokyo had no WiFi (I had planned to finish and send it on the plane).
 So, we are extending the sale one more day.
 Enjoy the 25% discount code Springsale26 at Aurmina or Primora Bio.
-Also, this post begins with lots of personal reflection; if you just want to get to the Spring Resuscitation Protocol, scroll down.
+Also, this post begins with lots of personal reflection; if you just want to get to the Spring Garden Vitalization Protocol, scroll down.

 The Same Work, A Different Scale